Is dynamic dedicated path protection tractable?: Problem statement and resolution

 \section{Problem statement and resolution}

-Prove that the generic Dijkstra algorithm can find two link-disjoint routes of minimal cost that meet the resource continuity and contiguity constrains, i.e., the problem has the efficient substructure.
+Prove that the generic Dijkstra algorithm can find two link-disjoint routes of minimal cost that meet the resource continuity and contiguity constrains.
 Furthermore, show that the problem is tractable if the route cost is unlimited.

+We rely on the proof of correctness of generic Dijkstra in \cite{10.1109/NOMS56928.2023.10154322}: that proof holds if the problem has the efficient substructure, and that we claim for DDPP in Lemma \ref{l:efficient}.
+Furthermore, we show that $\preceq$ leads to exponential complexity, and therefore introduce a new relation $\preceq'$ that polynomially-binds the size of the search space.

-In Propositions \ref{p:case1}, \ref{p:case2} and \ref{p:case3} (and then in \ref{p:case1prime}, \ref{p:case2prime} and \ref{p:case3prime}) we consider the three cases shown in Fig.~\ref{f:nets} that are modeled as in Fig.~\ref{f:substructure} where two paths lead to vertex $w$: $p_i$ with efficient label $l_i$, and $p_j$ with inefficient label $l_j$.
+In Propositions \ref{p:case1}, \ref{p:case2} and \ref{p:case3} for $\preceq$ (and then in \ref{p:case1prime}, \ref{p:case2prime} and \ref{p:case3prime} for $\preceq'$) we consider the only three cases shown in Fig.~\ref{f:nets} that are modeled as in Fig.~\ref{f:substructure} where two paths lead to vertex $w$: $p_i$ with efficient label $l_i$, and $p_j$ with inefficient label $l_j$.
 Label $l_i$ yields candidate labels $l' \in l_i \oplus e$ when edge $e$ is appended to path $p_i$, and likewise $l \in l_j \oplus e$ for path $p_j$.
-We append link $k$ to the first route; analogous reasoning holds for the other route.
+In the proofs, for brevity, we consider the link $k$ being added to the first route only; analogous reasoning holds for the other route.
 We show that for every label $l$, there exists $l'$ such that $l'$ is better than or equal to $l$; the relation does not hold for every $l'$ and $l$.